hiatus/nukrypt/README.md

 ```

 ### Decrypt
-When called with `decrypt`, `nukrypt` will attempt to read the key from the `nukrypt.key` file in the current working directory and recursively decrypt all `dir`s.
+When called with option `-d`, `nukrypt` will attempt to read the key either from a remote server or from a local file and recursively decrypt all `dir`s.
 ```
-$ nukrypt decrypt ./encrypt-me/
+$ nukrypt -dk nukrypt.key ./encrypt-me/
+[+] AES key read from nukrypt.key

 [#] Decrypting: ./encrypt-me/notes.txt.nukrypt
 [#] Decrypting: ./encrypt-me/project/curriculum.pdf.nukrypt
 [#] Decrypting: ./encrypt-me/project/accounting.xlsx.nukrypt